 So, is Teflon cookware safe?

-Whether you believe that or not is up to you.
+Whether you believe this statement or not is up to you.

 Ceramic cookware is not without its own safety considerations.
 But they are admittedly much less fear-inducing than concerns related to Teflon.

-The U.S. Food and Drug Administration (FDA) tested ceramic coated cookware, such as crockpots, and found certain products to contain lead and cadmium, both substances can be very dangerous if they leach into your food and you ingest them.
+The U.S. Food and Drug Administration (FDA) tested ceramic coated cookware, such as crockpots, and found certain products to contain lead and cadmium; both substances can be hazardous if they leach into your food and you ingest them.